The offers for the cards listed below aren't available at this time. The following information is for reference purposes

 - Citi Price Rewind

 Prior to this card's launch in April 2012, there were some drawbacks to the AAdvantage card, such as limits on how many miles you could earn and relatively few benefits.
 However this version is a worthwhile airline card to have, especially for those who can spend $30,000 per year on the card and get the $100 ticket discount.
 Even those who don't might be able to get a lot of benefit (perhaps enough to make up the annual fee) through the waived baggage fees.

 #2: Citi Gold AAdvantage World MasterCard

 The Citi Gold AAdvantage World MasterCard is the next level down in terms of product structures, and it pales in comparison to the Platinum.
 When you consider all the things you're not getting, it makes a lot less sense to apply for the Gold.
-Paying just $45 more per year to get all of the above simply makes sense, even for the infrequent traveler.
+Paying just $45 more per year to get all the Platinum Select benefits listed above simply makes sense, even for the infrequent traveler.

 Here's what you will NOT get: